 Late goals from Ryder Matos and Borja Valero spared the blushes of Fiorentina as they sealed qualification to the next stage of the Europa league with a 2-1 win over Pandurii Targu-Jiu on Thursday.

-An astonishing goal from Brazilian Eric Pereira put the home side ahead 32 minutes in as he met a cross from the left with a looping overhead volley that dropped into the top corner.
+An astonishing goal from Brazilian Eric Pereira put the home side ahead on 32 minutes as he met a cross from the left with a looping overhead volley that dropped into the top corner.

-Juan Cuadrado, who had earlier spurned excellent chances for an equalizer, raced away down the right and fizzed in a cross allowing Matos to tap home from close range.
+Juan Cuadrado, who had earlier spurned excellent chances for an equaliser, raced away down the right and fizzed in a cross allowing Ryder Matos to tap home from close range.
 Matos then thought he had stolen all three points, only for a dubious offside call to rob him of a second.

-However, deep into injury time, Colombian Cuadrado once more supplied the telling ball from the right to find Valero unmakred in the area, and the Spaniard squeezed his effort over the line to put Vincenzo Montella's side into the next round, with four wins from its first four matches.
+However, deep into injury time, Colombian Cuadrado once more supplied the telling ball from the right to find Valero unmakred in the area, and the Spaniard squeezed his effort over the line to put Vincenzo Montella's side into the next round, with four wins from their first four matches.